 Foundation staff and leadership will conduct annual training on anti-bias, anti-racism, inclusivity, and diversity.
 We will also require this training for all new hires and volunteers during their onboarding.
 We will maintain wellness programs for staff that make mental health a priority.
-And we will identify and partner with organizations to help build career paths to diversify our staff and create access to opportunities throughout the St. Louis Arts ecosystem.
+And we will identify and partner with organizations to help build career paths to diversify our team and create access to opportunities throughout the St. Louis arts ecosystem.

 We commit to creating metrics and reporting on the progress of our stated equity and inclusion goals and promises.